zzmp/vnt/README.md

 ---

-All that's left to do is free your events:
+All that's left to do is to free your events:

 ```js
 var obj = new EventEmitter();